 - 3 cloves fresh garlic, minced

-- ½ teaspoon fresh thyme
+- ½ teaspoon fresh thyme leaves

-- ½ teaspoon fresh rosemary, finely chopped
+- ½ teaspoon fresh rosemary, minced

 - ½ tablespoon dijon mustard

-- ½ cup chicken broth, plus more as needed
+- ½ cup chicken broth - plus more as needed

 - ½ cup apple cider, plus more as needed - NOT apple cider vinegar

-- 2 Honeycrisp apples, sliced - no need to peel
+- 2 honeycrisp apples, sliced - no need to peel

 Instructions